labgm/assembly-hiseq/README.md

 snakemake -s Snakefile --configfile config.yaml --use-conda -kpr --cores 12
 ```

+The assemblies of each sample will be saved in the results folder.

 ## Troubleshooting

 If Snakemake cannot activate conda environments, you can just copy the activate binary from your conda main folder to the environment you created to use this pipeline.
 For example: